Chateau Aeroport-Mirabel

 Le Château de l'Aéroport is an abandoned resort themed hotel at the Mirabel International Airport in Mirabel, Quebec, Canada.
-Located next to where the airport's passenger terminal building once stood, it was connected via a skyway (still left standing after the demolition of terminal).
+It is located next to where the airport's former passenger terminal building once stood, and was connected via a skyway (still left standing after the demolition of the terminal).
 The hotel closed in 2002.

 History

 Early years

-Construction on "Le Château de l'Aéroport" began in June 1975, and the hotel opened on December 3, 1977, operated by Canadian Pacific Hotels.
+Construction on "Le Château de l'Aéroport" hotel began in June 1975, and was opened and operated by Canadian Pacific Hotels on December 3, 1977.

 The property was developed along the same visual lines as other CP Hotels properties of the era, including the Chateau Airport Calgary and the Red Oak Inns of Thunder Bay and Peterborough.
 It had a large indoor atrium style foyer with fully grown palm trees, garden foliage, swimming pool and heated whirlpool; over which most rooms looked.
 It also had a glass elevator and terraced restaurant.
 High season was November to May.
 It accommodated passengers arriving and departing from the adjoining Mirabel Airport, with the 344 room and 11 suite complex located directly adjacent to the airport terminal and its above ground parking area.

 Closure and abandonment

 The hotel was a victim of the airport's decline.
 On August 26, 2002, facing high vacancies due to Mirabel Airport's dwindling usage, it closed after 25 years in service.
-Mirabel was eventually closed for passenger traffic in 2004.
-The building has been abandoned for over two decades.
+Mirabel itself was eventually closed for passenger traffic in 2004.